Class Schedule

 In the Instructor-led course, students participate in simulated clinical scenarios and learning stations.
 Students work with an AHA BLS Instructor to complete BLS skills practice and skills testing.
 Students also complete a written exam.

-Note: All required course materials are included, no additional purchases required.
+Note: All required materials are included - no additional purchases necessary.

 ACLS - Two Day Provider Course